Switchback Experiments under Geometric Mixing: Difference-in-Means Estimation

 and furthermore

 Meanwhile, the variance of \smash{$\htau_{\text{DM}}^{(l,b)}$} can be bounded as

-where the three leading terms in the above bound represents the variance from the clustered treatment assignment, the unpredictable outcome noise, and covariance due to carryover effects respectively. \end{theo}
+where the three leading terms in the above bound represent the variance from the clustered treatment assignment, the unpredictable outcome noise, and covariance due to carryover effects respectively. \end{theo}

-We note that the upper bounds on both the bias and the variance can be decomposed into errors from different sources.
-If we consider \smash{$\htau_{\text{DM}}^{(l,b)}$} as an estimator for $\tau_{\GATE}$, then the upper bound on bias captures the tradeoff in tackling the challenge due to carryover effect with burn-in periods.
-On the one hand, the mixing bias comes from the fact that we are estimating average outcome from the long-term distributions using observations from a switchback experiment, and it diminishes exponentially as the length of the burn-in periods increases; on the other hand, discarding observations from the burn-in periods will induce additionally the burn-in bias of approximating $\tau_{t}$ for $t\in\text{burn-in}$ with $\tau_{t}$ for $t\notin\text{burn-in}$.
-However, if we are willing to consider \smash{$\htau_{\text{DM}}^{(l,b)}$} as an estimator for \smash{$\tau^{(l,b)}_{\FATE}$} instead, then we can ignore the burn-in bias, thus allowing for more favorable error bounds.

-The existence of the carryover effect can also inflate the variance by inducing a positive correlation between mean outcomes observed at different times points.
-In addition to this, the variance of the estimator is also related to how noisy the observations are, and how clustered the treatment assignments are.
+Theorem \ref{theo:GATE_mse} highlights the tradeoffs introduced by burn-in periods in the presence of carryover effects.
+The upper bound on bias reflects how burn-ins simultaneously mitigate mixing bias, bias caused by switchbacks generating treatment histories inconsistent with the always-treat and never-treat regimes we aim to evaluate, while at the same time inducing burn-in bias, since discarding early observations implicitly replaces $\tau_{t}$ for $t\in\text{burn-in}$ with with $\tau_{t}$ for $t\notin\text{burn-in}$.
+The existence of the carryover effect also inflates the variance by inducing a positive correlation between mean outcomes observed at different times points.
+In addition, the variance depends on the noise level in the outcomes and on how clustered the treatment assignments are.
 Nevertheless, as long as $l(T)-b(T)$ is bounded away from zero, the variance will be dominated by the term from the clustered assignment; this mirrors results available in the context of generic cluster-randomized experiments \citep{leung2021rate}.

+Having characterized how burn-in periods and block length affect the bias and variance of the DM estimator, we now turn to the practical question of choosing $l$ and $b$ to optimize estimation accuracy.
+One might expect burn-in periods to be beneficial; indeed, they are widely used in industry to mitigate carryover effects in switchback experiments.
+However, for the purpose of estimating GATE, we show that this intuition is misleading: any positive burn-in length $b>0$ is in fact rate-suboptimal.
+The optimal strategy is to set $b=0$ and rely exclusively on long blocks to control mixing bias, except in cases where the burn-in bias is negligible.